kaist-cs101/python-elice/README.md

     This performs a `GET` request to the given `path` with given parameters as `data`.
     Authentication token will be included in request's header when `auth` is true.

+    This raises `EliceResponseError` when the server returns an object with error information.

     **Example**

     ```python